I'm Going to Get You, Elliott Boy

 I'm Going to Get You, Elliott Boy is a Canadian prison drama film, directed by Ed Forsyth and released in 1971.
 The film stars Ross Stephanson as Elliott Markson, a young man who is sent to prison after being set up to rob a bank by his girlfriend Sherri (Maureen McGill), and is hardened by the experience until becoming a cold-blooded killer, principally by the prevalence of prison rape and physical and mental abuse.

+Synopsis

+Elliot has just gotten out of college, and is persuaded by his cheating girlfriend to serve as the getaway driver for a botched bank robbery.
+His girlfriend ends up double crossing him and turns him in to the police.
+He is sentenced to two years in prison, where he is subjected to the harsh realities of prison.